Skip to content

 The Hazard Perception Test

-The HPT is based on the driving situations that lead to the four most common crash types of South Australian provisional drivers.
+The hazard perception test is based on the driving situations that lead to the four most common crash types of South Australian provisional drivers.

-It involves a touch-screen computer-based test that measures your ability to recognise potentially dangerous situations on the road and react appropriately.
+It involves a touch-screen, computer-based test.
+The test measures your ability to recognise potentially dangerous situations on the road and react appropriately.

-You must pass the HPT to progress from a Learner’s Permit to a P1 licence.
+You must pass the hazard perception test to progress from a Learner’s Permit to a P1 licence.

-The HPT must be booked and undertaken at a Service SA customer service centre.
+The hazard perception test must be booked and undertaken at a Service SA customer service centre.

-The aim of the HPT is to confirm that learner drivers have enough hazard perception skills to “graduate” to the P1 licence.
+The aim of the hazard perception test is to confirm that learner drivers have enough hazard perception skills to progress to the P1 licence.

 Research shows that drivers with poor hazard perception skills usually have more crashes.